 Get #DiverseKidLit Recommendations on Pinterest!

-Our Pinterest board highlights a wide range of amazing posts and resources for Diverse Children’s Books.
+We’ve started a new group board on Pinterest to highlight all the amazing posts and resources for Diverse Children’s Books.
 Please consider following the board for even more great books!